 For the employee with an impressive book collection

 Multiuse products are always convenient, which is why we recommend the Ultra USB cable for your multi-device-using employee.
-Strategist contributor Matt Goulet recently penned an ode to its usefulness, claiming that it helped him cut down his box of cords from 30 to one.
+Strategist contributor Matt Goulet penned an ode to its usefulness, claiming that it helped him cut down his box of cords from 30 to one.

 For the employee with an involved skin-care routine

-For the employee with low lighting
+For the employee with dim desk lighting

-For the employee who takes hydrating seriously
+For the employee who lives for new packages

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best acne treatments, rolling luggage, pillows for side sleepers, natural anxiety remedies, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.